LiorKogan/V1/README.md

 - Below a relationship/path

-  When A3 appears below a relationship _R_ and _expr_ is composed of at least one property or subproperty of _R_ - _R_ may be wrapped with an 'O'.
+  When A3 appears below a relationship 𝑅 and _expr_ is composed of at least one property or subproperty of 𝑅 - 𝑅 may be wrapped with an 'O'.
 Otherwise - a relationship/path with an A3 below it may have a relationship/path-negator and may be wrapped with an 'O'.

 - Below a quantifier-input (excluding quantifier at the start of the pattern)